-Inter - relationship between key Financial Instruments Valuation technique used Significant unobservable inputs (Level 3 only) unobservable inputs and fair value (level 3 only) Investments Based on issue of shares in the investments held by the Group and directors assessment on the recoverability of loans.
-Assessment of recoverability of loan.
-If loan was considered not to be recoverable this would result in the reduction in the fair value of the investment.
+Inter - relationship between key Valuation technique Significant unobservable unobservable inputs and Financial Instruments used inputs (Level 3 only) fair value (level 3 only) Investments Based on issue of shares Assessment of If loan was considered in the investments held recoverability of loan. not to be recoverable by the Group and this would result in the directors assessment on reduction in the fair the recoverability of value of the investment. loans.